The Painted Veil (2006 film): Plot

-On a brief trip to London in the early 1920s, earnest and bookish bacteriologist Walter Fane is dazzled by Kitty Garstin, a London socialite.
-He proposes; she accepts ("only to get as far away from her mother as possible"), and the couple have a honeymoon in Venice.
+On a brief trip to London in the early 1920s, earnest and academic bacteriologist Walter Fane is dazzled by Kitty Garstin, a London socialite.
+He is smitten, and proposes marriage.
+After overhearing her mother boasting on the phone about her sister's wedding and wanting to get as far away from her mother as possible, Kitty accepts the proposal.
+The couple honeymoon in Venice, where Fane struggles to share with her his interests in the city's canals and museums.
+However, Kitty is more interested in games, parties and dances.
 They travel to Walter's medical post in Shanghai, where he is stationed in a government lab studying infectious diseases.
-They are ill-suited, with Kitty much more interested in parties and the social life of the British expatriate community.
+They are an awkwardly matched couple, with Kitty being more interested in partying, gossiping and socializing with high ranking members of the British expatriate community.